gentzkowlab/GentzkowLabTemplate/extensions/5_pptx/source/README.md

 ## How to Use

-To enable this functionality, you must move `5_pptx` out of `extensions/powerpoint` so that it is in parallel with all other modules.
+To enable this functionality, you must move the `powerpoint` module out of `extensions` so that it is in parallel with all other modules and rename it to `5_pptx`.
 You must then move any PowerPoint files that you would like to convert into PDF into the `5_pptx/source` directory.
 These files will be converted into PDFs and stored in `5_pptx/output`.

 If you would like to toggle this functionality in `run_all.sh`, you need to uncomment line 17.